Article Last Updated: November 2023

-Spring water is defined as natural water extracted from underground springs.
-A high quality spring water brand will collect the naturally alkalized water directly from its source, fill it up and send it to your home or office.
+Spring water is natural water from underground springs.
 There is usually no extra filtration or minerals added to spring water, so you can drink clean, spring and healthy water as it is obtained from nature.

 What Is Spring Water?